PeggyJV/sommelier/docs/core/proto-docs.md

 <a name="allocation.v1.QueryAllocationPrecommitResponse"></a>

 ### QueryAllocationPrecommitResponse
-QueryOracleDataPrevoteResponse is the response type for the Query/QueryOracleDataPrevote gRPC method.
+QueryAllocationPrecommitResponse is the response type for the Query/QueryallocationDataPrevote gRPC method.

 | Field | Type | Label | Description |